isomerpages/moe-ast-elis/_learning-opportunities/KP & LT ST Growth Programmes/The Singapore Writing Institute.md

 *   consider the use of appropriate formative assessment tools to assess your students’ development in writing and representing;

-*   design and undertake an inquiry, and;
+*   design and undertake an inquiry, and

 *   lead others in learning about writing and representing.